 When it’s time for dessert, usually a large tray of chiacchiere will arrive on the table.
 These are thin strips of fried dough topped with powdered sugar.
 This is a traditional carnival dessert all over Italy and it has many different names depending on where you’re at.
 While there are countless recipes, the dough sometimes includes a bit of lemon rind or even a splash of limoncello.
 They make the most delightful tasting mess you’ve ever eaten!

 As it’s the quietest month of the year, if you’ve been dreaming of driving the Amalfi Coast Road it’s a good time of year to set off by car and explore the coastline.
 With less traffic it’s a little easier to stop in scenic spots and enjoy the views.
 The best part are the colors.
 If you get a sunny and clear day, the colors of February are vivid and crisp.
 Just keep in mind that most places are closed this time of year.
 So don’t expect to rock up to Positano and find all the boutiques open and restaurants to choose from along the beach.
 But if you’re coming to the Amalfi Coast to enjoy the views and meander around the quiet streets, it’s a wonderful time of year!

-While you’re exploring the Amalfi Coast, don’t forget that sites like the Villa Romana ruins in Minori are open year round and are free to visit.
-Take note that the Museo della Carta (Paper Museum) in Amalfi is closed in February for maintenance.
+While you’re exploring the Amalfi Coast, don’t forget that some sites like the museum and cloister at the Duomo in Amalfi are not open year round.
+Take note that the Museo della Carta (Paper Museum) in Amalfi is also closed in February for maintenance and a holiday break.

 Ah … the month of love begins in the place I love the most – the Amalfi Coast!
 Of course February means San Valentino, or Valentine’s Day.
 If the weather is nice, our favorite way to celebrate is to head out on a drive along the coastline or simply stroll along the port in Amalfi.
 No better way to celebrate than just enjoying the place I love most of all.